LMuys/senior-project/README.md

 # senior-project

-This is the senior project for Luan Bui, Tran Lam, and LYderic Muys.
+This is the senior project for Luan Bui, Tran Lam, and Lyderic Muys.